Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : newindianexpress

-Ema Datshi is the national dish of Bhutan and is beloved by locals and visitors alike.
-This spicy and flavorful dish has two key ingredients: ema, chilli in Dzongkha (the Bhutanese language), and datshi, which refers to cheese.
+Ema Datshi is the famous traditional food in Bhutan and is beloved by locals and visitors alike.
+This spicy and flavorful dish has two key ingredients: ema, meaning chili in Dzongkha (the Bhutanese language), and datshi, which refers to cheese.
 The chillies used in Ema Datshi are typically large green or red, providing a fiery kick to the dish.

-The cheese is usually locally made, which melts into a creamy consistency and balances the spiciness of the chillies.
-Ema Datshi is often enjoyed with red rice, a staple in Bhutanese cuisine.
-It showcases the unique flavors and culinary traditions of Bhutan Food.
+The cheese is usually locally made, melting into a creamy consistency that balances the spiciness of the chillies.
+Ema Datshi is often enjoyed with red rice, a staple in Bhutan local food.
+This dish highlights the unique flavors and culinary traditions of Bhutan.

-Ingredients: Chili peppers, cheese, onions, garlic, butter/oil, and salt.
+• Ingredients: Chili peppers, cheese, onions, garlic, butter/oil, and salt.

-Where to Eat: Bhutan Kitchen – Thimphu, Folk Heritage Museum Restaurant – Thimphu, Ambient Cafe – Thimphu
+• Where to Eat: Bhutan Kitchen – Thimphu, Folk Heritage Museum Restaurant – Thimphu, Ambient Cafe – Thimphu

-Cost: 100-300 BTN
+• Cost: 100-300 BTN

 2. Kewa Datshi